ScreamZ/kuzzle-guide/source/includes/plugins/_04-creating-plugins.md

 ### > Pipe plugins

 `pipe` plugins, like `listener` plugins, are attached to Kuzzle events, and they are supplied with these events data.

+**However `pipe` plugins must expose a `pipes` (instead of a `hooks`) variable in the plugin context** listing in the same way the events and the names of plugin functions to execute.

 But unlike `listener` plugins, `pipe` plugins can modify the provided data, and Kuzzle wait for these plugin to process it. `pipe` plugins can even invalidate data, resulting to an error returned to the original client.